Pteratato/Oasis/Oasis [CH3].md

 Young girls were not Hahn’s preferred demographic, especially with his face busted up, but he sighed and thanked Nem for the information.
 She badgered him a moment, coughing theatrically, until he finally tipped the old crone a copper, then he headed around the hut to talk to Hobbes.
 In all his years of being a Sprawler, he’d only interacted with the girl twice, and he did his best to mentally pack away the severity of what he was carrying, softening his expression as best as he could.
 Janus chuckled at his plight and offered to talk to the girl on his behalf.

-“Your face don’t look any better than mine.”
-Hahn grumbled.
+“Your face don’t look any better than mine,” Hahn grumbled.

 “And whose fault is that?”